neuro-inc/ml-recipe-bone-age/README.md

-# Bone Age Assessment
+# Pediatric Bone Age Assessment

-# Description

 In this project, we introduce the problem of pediatric bone age assessment.
 During organism development, the bones of the skeleton change in size and shape, and thus a difference between a child's assigned bone and chronological ages might indicate a growth problem.
 Clinicians use bone age assessment to estimate the maturity of a child's skeletal system.
 Bone age assessment usually starts with taking a single X-ray image of the left hand from the wrist to the fingertips.
 Traditionally, bones in the radiograph are compared with images in a standardized atlas of bone development.